Phoenix has a Comicon?

 At this time, we are not able to provide reimbursement for Event Staff volunteers.

 Ok, I want to be Event Staff.
-Where and when are these meeting you speak of?
+Where and when are these meetings you speak of?

 All Hands general meetings are held the second Saturday of the month at the Convention Center in downtown Phoenix.
 They generally start at 10:00am and last a couple hours.